-Selecting one or many files or attributes and pressing on the "iterate" button, the dialog shown in Figure 4-74 will come up.
+Selecting one or many parameters and pressing on the "Iterate" button, will open the dialog shown in Figure 4-75.
 In this example we are going to iterate two float parameters from two different modules.

-Figure 4-74: Session creation - Iterating parameters
+Figure 4-75: Session creation - Iterating parameters